Xceptance/xlt-jmeter-suite/README.md

 * works with internal counter

 ### CSV Data
-* Works, but the path must be next to or below the location of the JMX file, otherwise the test suite upload with XLT won't work
+* Works, the `.csv` file(s) need to be placed at the follwoing location `<testsuite>/config/data/jmeter/data`.

 ## Not Yet Supported
 * File Upload
 * XPath2 Assertions

 ## Limitations
 By design, the load test config is not read from the JMeter file.
-This has to be done the classical way via property file.
+This has to be done the classical way via [property file](https://docs.xceptance.com/xlt/load-testing/manual/470-load-configuration).
 Think times and load will be controlled by XTC.

 It is strictly recommended to only have one active thread group per scenario (`.jmx` file).
 Since this will be directly visible in the report later.
 Multiple thread groups, in one `.jmx` file, will be listed as actions.